 Longevity and Other Demographic Risk is the potential for mortality or other demographic experience to be different than expected.
 Generally, longevity and other demographic risks emerge slowly over time as the actual experience deviates from expectations.
 In addition, the extensive number of assumptions related to longevity and other demographic experience often result in offsetting deviations contributing to the Program's overall liability experience.
 As such, these risks are often dwarfed by other risks, particularly those due to the investment returns.
 However, for small plans like this, there are relatively few members, and so the behavior of individual members can have a significant impact on the liabilities.
-The following historical section shows that this is true for this Program, with the magnitude of the cumulative gains and losses from liability experience.
+The following historical section shows that this is true for this Program in individual years, but these deviations have been offsetting such that the cumulative magnitude for the period shown is relatively minor.